shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 The proposition is the expression of its truth-conditions.

 (Frege has therefore quite rightly put them at the beginning, as explaining the signs of his logical symbolism.
-Only Frege's explanation of the truth-concept is false: if "the true" and "the false" were real objects and the arguments in $\neg p$, etc., then the sense of $\neg p$ would by no means be determined by Frege's determination.)
+Only Frege's explanation of the truth-concept is false: if "the true" and "the false" were real objects and the arguments in $\not p$, etc., then the sense of $\not p$ would by no means be determined by Frege's determination.)

 ### 4.44 The sign which arises from the co-ordination of that mark "T" with the truth-possibilities is a propositional sign.